Who is an insider?

-It is a defence is the information came into possession as a result of information that would or would be likely to come to the attention of persons who commonly invest in financial products of a kind whose price might be affect by the information, or
+It is a defence if the information came into possession as a result of information that would or would be likely to come to the attention of persons who commonly invest in financial products of a kind whose price might be affected by the information, or

 If the other party to the transaction/agreement knew or ought to reasonably have known of the information before entering into the transaction/agreement